BlaiseMuhirwa/BlaiseMuhirwa.github.io/_pages/about.md

 Among other things, I am also the maintainer of <a href="https://www.flatnav.net/" style="text-decoration:none;color:CornflowerBlue">flatnav</a>, a robust and memory-efficient library for performing vector search at scale.

-My research interests, broadly defined, are in statistical learning theory and machine learning systems.
+My research interests, broadly defined, are in information retrieval, learning theory and machine learning systems.
+On the IR side of things, I enjoy working on efficient algorithms for high-dimensional vector search on dense embeddings.
+On the ML systems side, I am mostly excited about ways we can make inference faster for foundation models.
-For the latter, I'm mostly excited about devising fast and hardware efficient algorithms for training and inferencing large language models.
-This involves leveraging sparsity patterns in both the data and the model.
-I also enjoy working on efficient algorithms for high dimensional vector search on dense vector embeddings using graph-based techniques.

-Publications
+Preprints and Publications
 ------
 <i class="fas fa-link" aria-hidden="true"></i> <a href="https://blaisemuhirwa.github.io/publications/" style="text-decoration:none;color:CornflowerBlue">Abstracts</a>
 <ul>{% for post in site.publications reversed %}